Sell smarter, not harder

 • Optimize for search: This is how Etsy shoppers find you organically (meaning, for free).
 Write detailed descriptions with relevant keywords and tags.

-Nail these three, and your shop looks established – even if you just launched.
+Nail these three, and your shop will look established – even if you’ve just launched.

 Create a marketing strategy